 I have added a video of this process below, again using a Miranda Sensorex but it isn’t ideal.
 I think the frame rate of the camera I used for video and the light (which is flashing at 50Hz) has led to some odd effects so that in the video it can look as if the curtain is closing at an angle.
 It shows the procedure however, and it’s the sort of test that you tend to get used to judging the results of once you have done it a few times.

-Another test which can be performed while the camera is pointing at a bright light, is to examine the shutter through the light to see if there are any leaks.
+Another test which can be performed to test a vintage camera’s shutter, which is also carried out while the camera is pointing at a bright light, is to examine the shutter to see if there are any leaks.

 Just hold the camera up to the light and look at the black shutter cloth.
 Do this with the shutter both cocked and un-cocked so you see both shutter curtains.
 For some reason I find that sometimes, the light shines through more from one side than the other so I hold the mirror up and look through from the lens side as well.
 The picture to the right shows the results I found with my Miranda Fv which obviously has some problems.